-Performance measure Percentage of school staff who agree# that: 2013 2014 2015 they receive useful feedback about their work at their school (S2071) 100% 100% 83% they feel confident embedding Aboriginal and Torres Strait Islander perspectives across the learning areas (S2114) DW DW DW students are encouraged to do their best at their school (S2072) 100% 100% 100% students are treated fairly at their school (S2073) 100% 100% 100% student behaviour is well managed at their school (S2074) 100% 100% 100% staff are well supported at their school (S2075) 100% 100% 100% their school takes staff opinions seriously (S2076) 100% 100% 100% their school looks for ways to improve (S2077) 100% 100% 100% their school is well maintained (S2078) 100% 100% 100% their school gives them opportunities to do interesting things (S2079) 100% 100% 100%
+Performance measure Percentage of school staff who agree [#] that: 2014 2015 2016 they enjoy working at their school (S2069) 100% 100% 100% they feel that their school is a safe place in which to work (S2070) 100% 100% 100% they receive useful feedback about their work at their school (S2071) 100% 83% 100% they feel confident embedding Aboriginal and Torres Strait Islander perspectives across the learning areas (S2114) DW DW DW students are encouraged to do their best at their school (S2072) 100% 100% 100% students are treated fairly at their school (S2073) 100% 100% 100% student behaviour is well managed at their school (S2074) 100% 100% 100% staff are well supported at their school (S2075) 100% 100% 100% their school takes staff opinions seriously (S2076) 100% 100% 100% their school looks for ways to improve (S2077) 100% 100% 100% their school is well maintained (S2078) 100% 100% 100% their school gives them opportunities to do interesting things (S2079) 100% 100% 100%

-'Agree' represents the percentage of respondents who Somewhat Agree, Agree or Strongly Agree with the statement.
+Nationally agreed student and parent/caregiver items 'Agree' represents the percentage of respondents who Somewhat Agree, Agree or Strongly Agree with the statement.
 DW = Data withheld to ensure confidentiality.

-Parent and Community Engagement
+Parent and community engagement

 Bartle Frere School community value their children's education and while small, parent engagement with the school is high.
 Culminating Days allow students to showcase their learning to parents.
 Regular P&C Meetings are focused on school improvement.
 The P&C are highly involved with Family Play Group focusing on the Early Learning Framework to support Pre-Prep children into the school.
 The school community is actively involved in a range of community events including our Annual Teddy Bears' Picnic, Babinda Harvest Festival and Small Schools' Sports Day.
 Adjustments made in the school support and assist all students who may have diverse needs, allowing them to fully participate at this school.
-Adjustments include social/emotional well being and development, differentiation to access all curricula and any physical or environmental factors that may have an impact on access.
+Adjustments include social/emotional well-being and development, differentiation to access all curricula and any physical or environmental factors that may have an impact on access.